 12. Experience Garifuna culture

-The Garifuna are one of the native people of the Caribbean, and many call the south coastal area of Dangriga and Hopkins home.
+The Garifuna are one of the native peoples of the Caribbean, and many Garifuna people call Belize’s south coastal area of Dangriga and Hopkins home.
 Music and dance are essential to Garifuna culture.
 The music is unique, employing techniques such as call and response as well as using natural materials like conch shells to produce music.
-The food is also distinct and a nice change of pace if you’ve gotten accustomed to eating Belizean staples like jerk and curry day in and day out.
+The food is also distinct and a nice change of pace if you’ve gotten accustomed to eating Belizean staples like jerk and curry chicken day in and day out.

 13. Enjoy your own private tropical island for a day